Pale Moon: Technical Details

 How Pale Moon has been tested

-Pale Moon builds are tested for stability before being released by having it used for day-to-day browsing.
+Pale Moon builds are tested for stability before being released by having it used for day-to-day browsing by a number of community members.
 Of course, specific functional changes are always tested when they are implemented during development.
-Pale Moon does not rely on CI systems or machine testing or automatic methodologies.
+Pale Moon does not rely on CI systems or rigid automated testing methodologies.

 Pale Moon is subject to the following licensing.